DalmaMantilla/DalmaMantilla/README.md

-- 🔭 I’m currently working on: Student
+- 🔭 I’m currently working on: Programmer
 - 🌱 I’m currently learning: Programming Full Stack
 - 👯 I’m looking to collaborate on: Open Source Projects
 - 🤔 I’m looking for help with: JavaScript